jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 The solution is never "make the neural models worse" -- removing data, adding esoteric constraints, etc.
 Instead, researchers and practicioners should carefully study how the model is being utilized, and engineer the deployment step in a way that shuts down these issues.

+---

 **Statement on my personal beliefs.**
-This post is, on some level, a criticism of the current beliefs of the FATML community.
+This post is, on some level, a criticism of the current beliefs of some researchers within the FATML community.
 Unfortunately, this means that I find myself unavoidably associated with other critics of the FATML community, many of whom have used stupid arguments like "science is apolitical" and "ensuring social good is not my responsibility".
 Therefore, I want to state in no uncertain terms: I wholeheartedly reject these perspectives.
 It is the responsibility of every researcher to ensure that their impact on the world is positive and prosocial.